 It was the first barrier erected around the Sea of Monsters.

 It was incredibly impressive in conception and magical power...but it was not pleasant to look at.
-The barrier was shimmering with dark and green lights, and Hera’s best guess was that the green was coming from the beacon the daughter of Hades was powering.
+The barrier was shimmering with darkness and green lights, and Hera’s best guess was that the green was coming from the beacon the daughter of Hades was powering.

 “They are not going to like it at all!”